Bayway/JumperSumo/README.md

 </div>
 <br />

 JumperSumo project wants to control a robot "Parrot Jumping Race" through different types of command interfaces (using Android app):
-- using the Twitter messages to a specific account
+- sending Twitter messages to a specific account
 - using a simple web interface (*included under* **utility** *dir*)
-- with an upluaded file with a specific sequence of commands
+- with an uploaded file with a specific sequence of commands

 ## Instructions